 What to look out for when choosing a Super Greens Supplement?

-During my extensive research I put together a little check list to help me assess a supplements pedigree.
+During my extensive research, I put together a little checklist to help me assess any supplements pedigree.

 My 7-point checklist for choosing a suitable Super Greens supplement:

 For the reasons stated above, I am not keen on choosing capsules.
 The simple reason I don’t believe you can take enough capsules to have sufficient ingredient amount in one serving.

 - What are the ingredients?

 Do I know exactly what is in and how much is in the supplement?
 No hiding ingredients in a proprietary blend (see above).
 I want my daily greens but what else is included?
 Probiotics, immune, energy support, etc.